curiousest/curiousest.github.io/_drafts/tabum/external_talks_marketing.md

 *In this next cycle of religions and empires and technologies, will we become more or less human?
 Will anything even change?

 Science fiction philosophy.
 Narrator is a chatbot hosted in your mind feeding you training data.
 Anthology of ~15 short stories after AI has faded into the background of day-to-day life.
-DIY religion-factories, relationships that have consciousness, research lab that discovers generative dualism, Fortune 500 as a post-capitalist sports league, a blockchain of every thing’s purpose, and a computational definition of love.
+DIY religion-factories, relationships that have consciousness, research lab that flies too close to the Truth, Fortune 500 as a post-capitalist sports league, a blockchain of every thing’s purpose, and a computational definition of love.

 , no longer vassals to just one

 It’s the story of your changing beliefs.

+---

+titles:
+Thought Basilisk Messiah
+Minimum Viable Purpose
+Messiah Complex
+What AIs Love?
+The After-Intelligence
+Welcome to the After-Intelligence

+---

+The After-Intelligence

+By the 21st century, everything was made with electricity.
+Humankind changed.
+What will it be like when everything is made with Artificial Intelligence?

+OR

+By the 21st century, everything was made with electricity.
+Humankind harnessed their new understanding of reality.

+By the 22nd century, everything was made with artificial intelligence.
+Reality harnessed humankind.

 ---